8fold/formdown-spec/spec.md

 A form component is comprised of the HTML form element itself (ex. `input`) and the `label` for the element.
 A typical pattern for form components consists of linking the `label` and the element by way of three attributes.
 The `for` attribute goes on the `label` while the `id` and `name` attributes appear on the form element itself; typically with the same value for each.
 Formdown uses the pattern above along with whitespace to accomplish the same thing.

+The terminating character for form components is two line feed characters in a row (empty line between components).

 ```markdown
 ???
 Label|name